descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 ### Scenario #2 - Known State

 However, if the programmer knows the instantiated type, likely because the programmer was the creator, then the programmer wants to avoid the superfluous cost of calling the member function through the member function pointer.
-This scenario **occurs even more frequently** when the programmer is calling his own code, his team member's code or the 3rd party library is aware of the callback type and provide callback instances.
-As such the callback type is instantiated early.
+This scenario **occurs even more frequently** when the programmer is calling his own code, his team member's code or a 3rd party library that is aware of the callback type and provide callback instances.
+As such the callback type is instantiated **early**.

 #### Scenario #2a - Known State - Exact